cellular/speech-builder/README.md

 ### add

-Like `addToken` but also accepts a function.
+Like `addToken` but also accepts a function or an array.

 **Parameters**